Admission Frequently Asked Questions (FAQ)

 Why did I get an offer of admission to the Community College when I applied to the Flagship?

-Students who apply to admission to the Flagship but don't meet the required academic standards are offered admittance to the Community College instead.
+Students who apply for admission to the Flagship (Bachelor’s Degree Program) but don’t meet the required academic standards are offered admittance to the Community College instead.

 First Time in College Applicants who do not meet requirements may still be eligible for admission to the Flagship if they achieve minimum scores on the ACCUPLACER examination sub tests as follows: